vic/mrT/README.md

 Usage
 -----

-After installation, you might be able to use the _mrT_ binary, right now it takes an optional directory as only argument.
+After installation, you might be able to use the _mrt_ binary, right now it takes an optional directory as only argument.

-     mrT

 MrT not only allows you to find files, if you hit the <code>TAB</code> key upon a selected file, MrT will present a set of actions to execute on it.